dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    NODE_NICKNAME=my-dydx-fullnode
    ```

-When you initialize your data directory, your full node can write to it.
+After you initialize your data directory, your full node can write to it.

 ## Fetch and install the latest `genesis.json` file
 The `genesis.json` file defines an initial state for the dYdX chain.